Skip to content

 IJulia

-• Bonito now uses the IJulia connection, and therefore can be used even with complex proxy setup without any additional setup
+• Bonito now uses the IJulia connection, and therefore can be used even with complex proxy setups without any additional configuration.

-• reload of the page isn't supported, if you reload, you need to re-execute all cells and make sure that Page() is executed first.
+• Reloading the page isn't supported.
+If you reload, you need to re-execute all cells and make sure that Page() is executed first.

 Pluto

-• reload of the page isn't supported, if you reload, you need to re-execute all cells and make sure that Page() is executed first.
+• Reloading the page isn't supported.
+If you reload, you need to re-execute all cells and make sure that Page() is executed first.

 JuliaHub

 • Pluto in JuliaHub still has a problem with the WebSocket connection.
-So, you will see a plot, but interaction doesn't work.
+You will see a plot, but interaction doesn't work.

 julia